 In considering a potential candidate, the CGNC Committee considers both the qualities and skills that the Board, considered in its entirety, currently possesses (see "Election of Directors - Board Skills Matrix" in Section Two of this Circular for additional details regarding the expertise of the Board) and that the Board should possess.
 Based on the skills and experiences already represented on the Board, the CGNC Committee will consider the experience, personal attributes and qualities that a candidate should possess in light of the anticipated growth and development of the Corporation.
-For example, in light of Aecon's growth in Western Canada in recent years, four of the last five directors nominated to the Board were Alberta-based, adding valuable western Canadian perspective and experience to the Board.
 Moreover, the CGNC Committee recognizes the benefits of promoting diversity at the Board level.
 Diverse perspectives linked in common purpose contribute to innovation and growth for the Corporation.
 In considering candidates and selecting nominees for the Board, diversity, including gender diversity, is an important factor considered by the CGNC Committee.
 In assessing a candidate's suitability, the CGNC Committee also takes into consideration the existing commitments of the individual to ensure that each member has sufficient time to discharge such member's duties.